 There’s a reason why Liam Hardy keeps returning to New England National Park – he finds himself in complete awe of its natural beauty and ruggedness every single time… This weekend was no different.
-With a recently purchased new tent and sleeping bag, he needed an excuse to get out and put them to good use.
-We couldn’t think of a better place than New England National Park!

 - Secluded campground with toilets, barbecue facilities, wood supply and running bore water